I believe that learning is a life-long process.

 Both Deb and Doug belong to many non-profits.
-This November 7th, 2020 will be Deb’s 6th year as the Chair of the Hawaii Island Veterans Day Parade.
-For the past 3 ½ years she was the Commander of Veterans of Foreign Wars Post 3830 in Pahoa serving Veterans and the island community.
-She is currently Hawaii’s VFW Senior Vice Commander.
-Deb serves on Hawaii County’s Military Advisory Committee and is Hawaii Island’s representative for the Women in Military Service for America Memorial in DC.
+This November 6th, 2021 will be Deb’s 7th year as the Chair of the Hawaii Island Veterans Day Parade.
+For 3 ½ years she was the Commander of Veterans of Foreign Wars Post 3830 in Pahoa serving Veterans and the island community.
+She is currently VFW Senior Vice Commander for all of Hawaii.
+Deb serves on Hawaii County’s Military Advisory Committee and is Hawaii Island’s representative for the Women's Military Memorial in DC.
 She is also a Trustee for the Lyman Museum, Hilo.

 As a charter member, Deb helped organize the Hawaii Island Women’s Leadership Forum.
 She has led workshops to further empower, strengthen, and nurture women to succeed at work and at home.
 As a member of Zonta of Hilo, part of a global organization that empowers women and girls, Deb helped facilitate Zonta’s February 28th, “Magnificent Me” event for over 100 middle school girls.
 Deb is very proud of her own daughter Emily, who will be working for NASA after completing her Ph.D. at Stanford.

-Deb is a frequent guest speaker and gives presentations to a variety of groups.
+Deb is a frequent guest speaker and gives workshops to a variety of groups.
 She is a contributing author in a number of leadership and management books.
-Deb recently founded her business, Mentally Tough Women, to widely share her strategies, insights, and tools.
-Her goal is to boost the confidence and leadership skills of women and their families to handle stress in today’s challenging world.
+Deb founded her business, Mentally Tough Women, to widely share her strategies, insights, and tools.
+Her two online course -"How to Handle Extreme Stress" and "Stress Basics" get high reviews from 2600 students from over 110 countries with more being created.
+Her goal is to boost the confidence and leadership skills of women and their families by teaching them how to handle stress and embrace today’s challenging world.
 Throughout Deb’s trail-blazing 34-year Army career and ever since she has turned difficult situations into leadership moments to make a positive difference.
 That’s a legacy worth sharing.

 Purple - Purple ribbons are worn to acknowledge domestic abuse that disproportionately affects women who become wounded physically and emotionally.
 Purple is also a color that is the symbol of peace, courage, survival, honor, and dedication to ending violence.
 In the US military, the color purple represents the unity of the multiple branches of service, to solve global problems together, and is referred to as the Joint Staff.